pandastrike/shred/ReadMe.md

 ## Introduction

-Shred is an HTTP client library that makes writing clients fun and easy.
+Shred is an HTTP client library for node.js that makes writing clients fun and easy.

     var Shred = require("shred")
       , shred = Shred.new()